 An ACO in Vermont is required to be legally certified by the GMCB in order to receive payments from Medicaid or commercial insurers.
+Certification is not required for ACOs accepting payments from Medicare only.
 Certification ensures that an ACO meets State standards for appropriate governance, policies, and procedures to make sure it is capable of doing the work of an ACO: to facilitate provider-led delivery system reform in a way that represents the interests of the ACO's participating providers and attributed patients.
 ACOs apply for initial certification and if certified, eligibility is verified annually with ongoing monitoring throughout the performance year.
 Certification criteria include information on the legal entity, population health management and care coordination, governing body, performance evaluation and improvement, leadership and management, patient protections and support, solvency and financial stability, provider payment infrastructure, provider network, and health information technology.
 GMCB staff review deliverables rigorously and through a public process prior to approval of initial certification and annual certification verification.